The Hill Prizes Committee

 Hill Prizes Header

-The Hill Prizes have six categories: medicine, public health, engineering, biological sciences, physical sciences and technology.
-The medicine, public health, engineering, biological sciences and physical sciences prizes will be given to researchers at academic and medical institutions.
-The Hill Prize in Technology will be given to individuals in the private sector in applied sciences and engineering.
+The Hill Prizes have seven categories: artificial intelligence; commercialization, innovation and technology; biological sciences; engineering; medicine; physical sciences; and public health.
+The Hill Prize in Artificial Intelligence (AI) will be given to researchers and teams at academic and medical institutions and in government and in the private sector (including university and government spinout companies).
+The biological sciences, engineering, medicine, physical sciences and public health prizes will be given to researchers and teams at academic and medical institutions.
+The Hill Prize in Commercialization, Innovation and Technology will be given to individuals and teams in the private sector in applied sciences, biotechnology, engineering, life sciences and medicine.

 Lyda Hill Philanthropies has committed over $10 million in funding to continue the prize program and include at least $1 million in discretionary research funding allocated by Lyda Hill Philanthropies on an ad hoc basis to highly ranked applicants and finalists not selected as recipients.

-Each prize recipient’s institution or organization will receive $500,000 in direct funding from Lyda Hill Philanthropies to accelerate their work.
-Prize recipients will be announced in January 2026 and recognized on February 2, 2026, at the opening reception of the TAMEST 2026 Annual Conference in San Antonio, Texas.
+Each prize recipient’s institution or organization will receive $500,000 in direct, non-dilutive funding from Lyda Hill Philanthropies to accelerate their work.
+Prize recipients will be announced in January 2027 and recognized on February 1, 2027, at the opening reception of the TAMEST 2027 Annual Conference in Houston, Texas.

 The goal of the prizes is to recognize exceptional innovators and provide seed funding to advance innovative science and highlight Texas as a premier destination for world-class research.
 The prizes will bridge the path from research to business development and further innovations that need additional funding to have a greater impact.
 The Hill Prizes will also put recipients in a stronger position to receive more research funding and seek large-scale grants and collaborations.